For information about each class, as much as possible please contact the teacher rather than the studio.

 This class works with simple postures for stabilizing and strengthening the muscles and bones while cultivating a smooth and soothing breath, and spacious support in the joints.

-Through a relatively quickly paced flowing practice, Cristina will continually remind you to cycle your attention through your connections to Self, Earth, Air and Sky.
+Through a relatively quickly paced flowing practice this class focusses on grounding, breathing, creating space and balance.
+Cristina will continually remind you to cycle your attention through your connections to Self, Earth, Air and Sky.

 This is a slower paced dynamic flow class that incorporates movement through sun salutations and standing poses.
 You will be guided, step-by-step, in a clear manner to the essentials of a flowing practice.
 This class is suitable for adventurous beginners, and for those integrating a new approach to an existing yoga practice.